-Thorson’s second book on signature landforms — Beyond Walden: The Hidden History of America’s Kettle Lakes and Ponds — precipitated keynote speeches to national lake management associations and a freshwater road trip titled “Walden to Wobegon” book-ended by National Public Radio coverage in Boston and Minneapolis.
-During this process, the intellectual black hole of Walden Pond sucked him in so deeply that he published two scholarly books for Harvard University Press.
-Walden’s Shore: Henry David Thoreau and Nineteenth Century Science (2014) featured Thoreau as a pioneering physical scientist, yet is sold and catalogued as literary criticism.
+Thorson’s second book on signature landforms — Beyond Walden: The Hidden History of America’s Kettle Lakes and Ponds — precipitated keynote speeches to national lake management meetings and a freshwater road-trip-blog titled “Walden to Wobegon” book-ended by National Public Radio coverage in Boston and Minneapolis.
+During this process, the intellectual black hole of Walden Pond sucked him in so deeply that he published two scholarly books on Henry David Thoreau for Harvard University Press.
+Walden’s Shore: Henry David Thoreau and Nineteenth Century Science (2014) featured Thoreau as a pioneering physical scientist, yet is sold and catalogued mainly as literary criticism.
 The Boatman: Henry David Thoreau’s River Years (2017) is classified mainly as biography and history.
-It features the mature (post-Walden) Thoreau working on the most analytically rigorous project of his life.
+It features the mature (post-Walden) Thoreau working on the most analytically rigorous scientific project of his life.
 Thorson’s last book, The Guide to Walden Pond, by Houghton Mifflin Harcourt (Thoreau’s publisher, 2018) is the first guide to this international shrine, a place visited more than half a million times each year.

-Professor Thorson lives a quiet life in southern New England, where his hobbies are Nature, reading, writing, cooking, and walking beaches, and public television.
+Professor Thorson lives a quiet life in southern New England, where his hobbies are Nature, reading, writing, cooking, walking beaches, and watching public television.
 After 21 continuous years of meeting a series of school busses for four children at the end of a long gravel driveway, and after maintaining a 5 acre property and falling-down house, he and his wife of 40+ years downsized to an energy-efficient townhouse in the walkable village of Storrs Center, CT .
 His pedestrian commute is now a trail through the woods above a small pond that crosses a bouldery stream.

 Photo: Rusted implements dug up during the restoration of Henry D. Thoreau’s birthplace on Virginia Road.
 We are all conglomerates of specific items in our past, whether physical artifacts or psychological memories.